 How can I protect myself from viruses?

-Use an anti-virus software program and make sure it is running every time you go on the Internet.
+Additionally please use an anti-virus software program and a firewall and make sure it is running every time you go on the Internet.
 There are constantly new viruses in circulation.
 Therefore, we recommend you update your virus definition files on a regular basis.
 If possible, do this on a daily basis or after receiving an automatic notification from the manufacturer of your anti-virus software.

 Always make sure your operating system, browsers with plug-ins and e-mail program are up to date by installing service packs and safety updates on a regular basis.